 GENERAL PURPOSE LEVY

-The General Purpose Levy covers Personal Accident insurance, IEB Examination costs (as from 2019, it will be split over Grades 11 and 12) and House funds (Grades 8 to 12).
-It also includes expenses such as limited text books, computer laboratory and library usage, limited stationery in the Preparatory School, limited printing and photocopying, Epworth diary and Names and Faces in the High School, the School magazine, transport to and from local league sporting events, and most compulsory school outings within Pietermaritzburg.
+The General Purpose Levy covers Personal Accident insurance, IEB Examination costs and House funds (Grades 8 to 12).
+It also includes expenses such as limited textbooks, computer laboratory and library usage, limited stationery in the Preparatory School, limited printing and photocopying, Epworth diary and Names and Faces in the High School, the School magazine, transport to and from local league sporting events, and most compulsory school outings within Pietermaritzburg.

-This Levy, which is charged per family, is used solely for the development of facilities, and is administered by representatives of the Trustees, the Parent Body, the Board of Governors and School Management.
-The Development Levy will be introduced over the next three years in Grades RRR to R, increasing annually to equal contributions by the whole school.
-The Development Levy is applied to the eldest enrolled pupil.
+This Levy, which is charged per family, is used solely for the development of facilities and is administered by representatives of the Trustees, the Parent Body, the Board of Governors and School Management.
+The Development Levy was introduced in 2019 to Grades RRR to R, increasing annually to equal contributions by whole school.
+The Development Levy is applied to the eldest enrolled student.